REDLINEv.04.2026

 Ironclad vs Evisort: The Mid-Market Question

-The most common comparison query we see is "Ironclad vs Evisort", and it is driven by a specific buyer situation: a mid-to-large enterprise team that wants serious CLM capability but is resisting Ironclad's price point.
-Evisort typically comes in at 30-60% of Ironclad's price for comparable seat counts.
+The most common comparison query we see is "Ironclad vs Evisort", and it is driven by a specific buyer situation: a mid-to-large enterprise team that wants serious CLM capability but is resisting Ironclad's enterprise-tier price point.
+Evisort typically comes in materially below Ironclad for comparable seat counts.
 In return, you get a lighter workflow engine (particularly around complex conditional approval chains), comparable AI extraction quality, and a somewhat smaller implementation footprint.

 The decision depends on two factors: workflow complexity and security maturity requirements.
 If your approval chains are straightforward (legal approves, then executive approves, done), Evisort's workflow engine is sufficient.
 If your approval chains are complex (legal, then finance, then CFO, with parallel IT security review, conditional on deal value and data processing scope), Ironclad's workflow engine is the correct choice, and the price premium is justified.